2012 in ONE Championship: ONE Fighting Championship: Rise of Kings

 The event was supposed to crown three ONE champions in the Lightweight, Featherweight and Bantamweight divisions, But due to Pay-Per-View time constraints, ONE has opted to move the Featherweight title fight later in the year.

 This event also held the first bouts for the ONE Bantamweight Grand Prix.

 ONE made its PPV debut via iN DEMAND, Avail-TVN, DirecTV and Dish.

-Following two controversial decisions at ONE FC: Pride of a Nation, ONE will now fully adopted the use of soccer kicks at any point in a fight from this event onwards.
+Following two controversial decisions at ONE FC: Pride of a Nation, ONE will now fully adopt the use of soccer kicks at any point in a fight from this event onwards.